-The design of development must follow the guidance set out in the Findon Village Design Statement (see Appendix 4) which seeks to 'ensure that the valued physical qualities and characteristics of the village and its surroundings are conserved, protected or improved.'
-Development must seek to reflect the design style of older traditional surrounding buildings and conserve and enhance designated and non designated heritage assets.
+The design of development is encouraged to follow the guidance set out in the Findon Village Design Statement (see Appendix 4) which seeks to 'ensure that the valued physical qualities and characteristics of the village and its surroundings are conserved, protected or improved.'
 The use of local stone and flint will be encouraged.